kritzikratzi/edsdk4j/README.md

 ## Notes

-To regenerate the JNA wrapper classes:
+In case you need to regenerate the JNA wrapper classes:

 	set EDSDK_HOME=path-to-edsdk
 	ant generate-wrapper

+This does not need to be run, unless you want to regenerate the bindings for the latest version of the EDSDK because you need to use the newest features.

 ## Issues: